lampuiho/Super-Robot-Wars-V_X-Premium-Music-Patch/README.md

-# Version of the game
+# Version of the game:
 Tested on the SRWV 2.0.148 and 2.0.150 and SRWX 2.0.127